Oslo

 3. Krumkake

-Krumkake is a sweet treat that resembles a thin, crispy waffle cone.
-These delicate cookies are made using a special iron and are often filled with whipped cream or jam.
-They make for a delightful snack or dessert.
+Krumkake, a sweet treat, resembles a thin, crispy waffle cone.
+These delicate cookies are typically filled with whipped cream or jam.

 Summary